 A lot of how you will get your hiking legs will come down to a range of factors, from your age, fitness level, nutrition, sleep, or other health-related conditions.
 Each of these could cause delays in how your body heals and activates your muscles to get you moving and grooving.

-There are issues with injury when you haven’t had the time to properly develop trial legs, these can range from ankle sprains, to knee pain, IT band syndrome and even worse.
+There are injury issues when you haven’t had the time to develop trail legs properly.
+These can range from ankle sprains to knee pain, IT band syndrome, and even worse.

 This is why many people spend a lot of time preparing for a thru-hike by doing long day hikes or weeklong backpacking trips so their bodies can better handle the abuse.

-Injuries will often sideline hikers for weeks or months at a time as the body struggles to catch up.
+Injuries will often sideline hikers for weeks or months as the body struggles to catch up.
 Unfortunately, this is when common hiker injuries occur.

 If you’re starting out your hike with weak legs, take the time to properly condition them before hitting the trail!
 It will make your journey much easier and less frustrating.

 You don’t want to spend weeks or even months rehabilitating an injury when you could have been hiking and enjoying the views!

 Many people think they will have all this energy and the ability to hang out for hours talking with other hikers.